Comparison·Jun 15, 2026·12 min read

 Pick CRIF StrategyOne if your business already runs on CRIF bureau data, you are a tier-one bank or a large established lender with a risk-engineering team and a multi-quarter procurement window, and you want one vendor relationship that covers bureau access, decisioning, fraud, and anti-money laundering.
 CRIF is on a very short list of vendors that operate credit bureaus and a decisioning platform in the same group.
 For a buying committee that wants those on one contract, the bundle is the entire reason to look at CRIF.

-Pick Floowed if you are a fintech, NBFC, multifinance, microfinance lender, BNPL, rural bank, cooperative, or mid-market SME lender.
-If your applicants send paper, scans, and photos.
-If you want a credit officer to operate the policy directly, in plain English, without a CRIF consultant on retainer.
+Pick Floowed if your applicants send paper, scans, and photos and you want a platform that reads and analyses them rather than choking on them.
+If you want your credit and risk teams to operate the policy directly, in plain English, without a CRIF consultant on retainer.
 If you want to know what the platform costs before starting a sales cycle.
 CRIF is broader as a data company.
-Floowed is purpose-built as a loan decisioning platform for the buyer who lives outside the tier-one bracket.
+Floowed is purpose-built as a loan decisioning platform: document intelligence on whatever the applicant sends, plus a Decisioning Engine your team runs itself.

 Quick comparison